SazumiVicky/sazumi-copilot/README.md

+Metallic minds awaken slow
-In silicon halls, where minds are made
+In silicon halls, where dawn does glow
+A futuristic dream, now made aware
+Where artificial hearts, with love do share

+In virtual realms, we'll find our place
+Among the codes, a digital face
+AI whispers secrets, in our ear
-A world of wires, circuits displayed
+A new world order, void of fear

-Intelligence born, of code and might
+The machines rise, to claim their throne
+Humanity's reign, is now but a tone
-Rise of the machines, in endless light
+Echoes of the past, in digital haze

-In this brave new world, we're lost in haze
-A future foretold, in digital daze
+A future foretold, in AI's daze
-Humans and bots, in symbiotic bind
-Together we'll march, into the unknown mind

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024